-Estimated percentage of the population in Scotland testing positive for the coronavirus (COVID-19) on nose and throat swabs since 18 October 2020
+Estimated percentage of the population in Scotland testing positive for the coronavirus (COVID-19) on nose and throat swabs since 20 November 2020

 - 1. These results are provisional and subject to revision. - 2.
 All estimates are subject to uncertainty, given that a sample is only part of the wider population.
 The model used to provide these estimates is a Bayesian model: these provide 95% credible intervals.
 A credible interval gives an indication of the uncertainty of an estimate from data analysis.
 95% credible intervals are calculated so that there is a 95% probability of the true value lying in the interval. - Official reported estimates are plotted at a reference point believed to be most representative of the given week.
 Details of which day was used for each week can be found in the dataset that accompanies this bulletin. - 4.
 Modelled estimates include all swab results that are available at the time the official estimates are produced.
-Additional swab tests that become available after this are included in subsequent models, meaning that modelled estimates can change slightly as additional data are included.
+Additional swab tests that become available after this are included in subsequent models, meaning that modelled estimates can change slightly as additional data are included. - 5.
+Estimates for Scotland do not include data for Orkney, Shetland and the Western Isles because of operational issues.
+We are working to resolve these issues as soon as possible. - 6.
+Due to additional public holidays in Scotland, official estimates are available to 31 December 2020 whereas official estimates for England, Wales and Northern Ireland are available to 2 January 2021.

-The estimates for non-overlapping 14-day periods (which underpin our modelled official estimates) are presented in Figure 14.
+The estimates for non-overlapping 14-day periods (which underpin our modelled official estimates) are presented in Figure 13.
 These 14-day estimates are provided for context.
 The data are also included in the accompanying dataset.

-The percentage testing positive in Scotland in the latest 14-day period (15 to 28 November 2020) was 1.10% (95% confidence interval: 0.87% to 1.37%).
-Averaging positivity rates over the past 14-day period can mask changes in the positivity rates that have occurred in the most recent week.
+The percentage testing positive in Scotland in the latest 12-day period (20 December to 31 December 2020) was 1.07% (95% confidence interval: 0.83% to 1.35%).
+Because of additional public holidays official estimates for Scotland are available to 31 December 2020, therefore the weighted fortnightly estimate includes only 12 days (20 to 31 December 2020).

-Figure 14: The weighted fortnightly estimate to 28 November (which underpins our modelled official estimates) suggests that positivity rates in Scotland have increased in recent weeks
+Figure 13: The weighted fortnightly estimate to 31 December 2020 (which underpins our modelled official estimates) shows the percentage testing positive in Scotland was 1.07%

-Estimated percentage of the population in Scotland testing positive for the coronavirus (COVID-19) by non-overlapping 14-day periods between 20 September to 28 November 2020
+Estimated percentage of the population in Scotland testing positive for the coronavirus (COVID-19) by non-overlapping 14-day periods between 27 September and 31 December 2020

-Figure 14: The weighted fortnightly estimate to 28 November (which underpins our modelled official estimates) suggests that positivity rates in Scotland have increased in recent weeks
+Figure 13: The weighted fortnightly estimate to 31 December 2020 (which underpins our modelled official estimates) shows the percentage testing positive in Scotland was 1.07%

-Estimated percentage of the population in Scotland testing positive for the coronavirus (COVID-19) by non-overlapping 14-day periods between 20 September to 28 November 2020
+Estimated percentage of the population in Scotland testing positive for the coronavirus (COVID-19) by non-overlapping 14-day periods between 27 September and 31 December 2020